BostjanBozic/exoscale-cookbooks/glusterfs/README.md

 Next run `make create-infrastructure` and follow procedure.

-If all goes well, Terraform should report success message and your VMs are ready to set up GlusterFS cluster.
+If all goes well, Terraform should report success message and your VMs are ready to set up GlusterFS cluster (sometimes packages are not installed, even if VM is available; check if `gluster` binary is available on machines before bootstraping cluster).

 ## Bootstrap GlusterFS Cluster
 Script uses [gluster_volume Ansible module](https://docs.ansible.com/ansible/latest/modules/gluster_volume_module.html) for setting up GlusterFS cluster.